mikecoj/MCDatepicker-docs/docs/options.md

 });
 ```

-:::important
+:::note

-This option is required
+Starting with version v0.4.0 this option is not required

 :::